 If you entered the Academy from the regular or reserve component of any service and are discharged from the Academy before graduation, you will, under most circumstances, return to your former rank and branch of service to serve the rest of your obligation.

 Graduates who complete pilot training incur a longer commitment.
 The U.S. Air Force policy in effect when you enter flight training determines the length of your commitment, which is currently 10 years after completion of training.

-The policy requiring discharged cadets to serve in the U.S. Air Force may vary depending on the manpower needs of the Department of Defense.
+The policy requiring discharged cadets to serve in the U.S. Air Force or U.S. Space Force may vary depending on the manpower needs of the Department of Defense.

 U.S. Air Force policy states:

 Fourth- and third-class cadets (freshman and sophomore) who are separated by the Academy, or whose resignations are accepted, will ordinarily be completely relieved from all military duty, active or reserve, unless separated for egregious conduct.